 * See this article from University of Massachusetts' Cranberry Station to learn all about how cranberries are grown.

-Harvesting season begins in mid-September and reaches its peak in mid-to late October.
+Harvesting season begins in mid-September and reaches its peak in mid- to late October.

-Planning a trip to the Cape especially to see the cranberry harvest?
+Coming to the Cape especially to see the cranberry harvest?

 What will you see on harvest days?